 SI.
-Name of the holding / Indicate whether % of shares Does the entity indicated at column No. subsidiary / associate holding/ Subsidiary/ held by listed A, participate in the Business companies / joint Associate/ Joint entity Responsibility initiatives of the ventures (A) Venture listed entity?
-(Yes/No)
+No. Name of the holding / subsidiary / associate companies / joint ventures (A) Indicate whether holding/ Subsidiary/ Associate/ Joint Venture % of shares held by listed entity Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
+(Yes/No) The c details of holding/subsidia ry/associate companies/ joint ventures have been cross-referenced in the

-The details of holding/subsidiary/associate companies/joint ventures have been cross-referenced in the Board's Report.
+Board's Report.